-To display the configure SNMP System in the web interface:
+To configure the configure SNMP System in the web interface:

-- 1. Click SNMP, System.

-- 2. Evoke SNMP State to enable or disable the SNMP function.

-- 3. Specify the Engine ID

-- 4. Click Apply.
+- 1. Click Configuration, Security, Switch, SNMP and System. - 2.
+Evoke SNMP State to enable or disable the SNMP function. - 3.
+Specify the Engine ID - 4.
+Click Apply.

-Figure 2-5.1.7.1: The SNMP System Configuration
+Figure 2-5.1.5.1: The SNMP System Configuration